LiorSinai/liorsinai.github.io/_posts/2021-12-03-quaternion-3.md

 When we combine these effects, post-multiplying with a negative axes (because of the conjugate) rotates the vector anti-clockwise, but the 4th dimension part is still rotated clockwise and hence cancels out with the pre-multiplication.

 Here is a more formal proof.
-I like this proof because working through it gives some further insight into problem:
+This is a nice proof because working through it gives further insight into problem:

 <div class="card">
   <div class="card-body">
     <h5 class="card-title">Proof of rotation formula</h5>
     <p class="card-text">
 		Consider a vector $v=xi+yj+zk$ rotated by a quaternion $q = cos\theta + \hat{n}sin\theta$.
-		Because the co-ordinate axes is arbitrary, define a new axis in line with the normal axis $\hat{n}$ so that $k' = \hat{n}$.
-We can transform $v$ to be represented in these new co-ordinates, $v=x'i'+y'j'+z'k'$.
+		The co-ordinate axes is arbitrary, so define a new axis in line with the normal axis $\hat{n}$ so that $k' = \hat{n}$. $v$ can be represented in these new co-ordinates as $v=x'i'+y'j'+z'k'$.
 		<p>
 	<a class="btn" data-toggle="collapse" href="#transform" role="button" aria-expanded="false" aria-controls="collapseExample">
 		More detail: transformation of co-ordinates &#8681;